 8.1.20.
 Written Warning: Serve to officially warn a student that he or she is in violation of community standards and that further violations can result in disciplinary sanctions.
 This warning may be given for either a specified or unlimited period of time.

 More than one sanction may be imposed for any single violation.
 Other than college suspensions and expulsion, disciplinary sanctions shall not be made part of the student’s permanent academic record.

-Students who are expelled or suspended from the College for academic or behavioral reasons may forfeit all technology privileges associated with being a Jefferson student during the time frame of the existing sanction.
+Students who are expelled or permanently suspended from the College for academic or behavioral reasons forfeit all technology privileges associated with being a Jefferson student during the time frame of the existing sanction.

 Remedial actions such as counseling and alcohol and drug evaluations may be required in conjunction with any of the above sanctions at the expense of the student.
-Penalties less severe than suspension and disciplinary fines of $200 or less may be implemented by the Dean of Students or designee.
+Penalties less severe than suspension and disciplinary fines of $200 or less may be implemented by the CJO or designee.
 Penalties of suspension or more will be reviewed by the President prior to implementation.

 9. Review of Record for Cases Involving Repeat Offenders

 When a student is charged with any violations of college rules and regulations, the student’s disciplinary record is subject to full review by the convener adjudicating the case.
 In addition, hearing bodies adjudicating a case will review a student’s disciplinary record on any and all occasions after the student is found responsible for any violation of the college rules and regulations.
 The reason for such review is that the student’s disciplinary record is important in determining an appropriate judicial sanction in the current case.
 Such review will occur regardless of whether the sanction for prior offenses is active or closed.

 10. Administration of the Code

 The judicial process is handled through the CJO or designee.
 Responsibilities include, but are not limited to, the following: